+II.
+Mandatory Provisions
-- II.
-Mandatory Provisions - A. The following statements shall be included in all codes of student conduct:

-1. The University embraces and strives to uphold the freedoms of expression and speech guaranteed by the First Amendment of the U.S. Constitution and the North Carolina Constitution.
-The University has the right under appropriate circumstances to regulate the time, place, and manner of exercising these and other constitutionally protected rights.

-2. All students are responsible for conducting themselves in a manner that helps enhance an environment of learning in which the rights, dignity, worth, and freedom of each member of the academic community are respected.

-3. Violations of campus or University policies, rules or regulations, or federal, state, or local law may result in a violation of the student code of conduct and imposition of student discipline.
+- A. The following statements shall be included in all codes of student conduct: - 1.
+The University embraces and strives to uphold the freedoms of expression and speech guaranteed by the First Amendment of the U.S. Constitution and the North Carolina Constitution.
+The University has the right under appropriate circumstances to regulate the time, place, and manner of exercising these and other constitutionally protected rights. - 2.
+All students are responsible for conducting themselves in a manner that helps enhance an environment of learning in which the rights, dignity, worth, and freedom of each member of the academic community are respected. - 3.
+Violations of campus or University policies, rules or regulations, or federal, state, or local law may result in a violation of the student code of conduct and imposition of student discipline.

+The UNC Policy Manual 700.4.2 Adopted 02/12/10 Amended 01/16/15
-B. The following provisions addressing specific student conduct that could lead to disciplinary action shall be included:

-1. No student shall threaten, coerce, harass or intimidate another person or identifiable group of persons, in a manner that is unlawful or in violation of a constitutionally valid University policy, while on University premises or at University-sponsored activities based upon the person's race, color, religion, national origin, gender, sexual orientation, gender-identity, creed, disability, or veteran status.

-2. No student shall engage in unlawful harassment leading to a hostile environment.
-Unlawful harassment includes conduct that creates a hostile environment by meeting the following criteria: It is:

-a.
-Directed toward a particular person or persons;

-b.
-Based upon the person's race, color, religion, national origin, gender, sexual orientation, gender-identify, creed, disability, or veteran status;
+- B. The following provisions addressing specific student conduct that could lead to disciplinary action shall be included: - 1.
+No student shall threaten, coerce, harass or intimidate another person or identifiable group of persons, in a manner that is unlawful or in violation of a constitutionally valid University policy, while on University premises or at University-sponsored activities based in whole or in part upon any of the protected statuses included in Section 103 of The Code. - 2.
+No student shall engage in unlawful harassment leading to a hostile environment.
+Unlawful harassment includes conduct that creates a hostile environment by meeting the following criteria: It is: - a.
+Directed toward a particular person or persons; - b.
+Based in whole or in part upon any of the protected statuses included in Section 103 of The Code; - c.
+Unwelcome; - d.
+Severe or pervasive; - e.
+Objectively offensive; and - f.
+So unreasonably interferes with the target person's employment, academic pursuits, or participation in University-sponsored activities as to effectively deny equal access to the University's resources and opportunities. - 3.
+In determining whether student conduct violates these provisions, all relevant facts and circumstances shall be considered.

-- c.
-Unwelcome;

-- d.
-Severe or pervasive;

-- e.
-Objectively offensive; and

-f.
-So unreasonably interferes with the target person's employment, academic pursuits, or participation in University-sponsored activities as to effectively deny equal access to the University's resources and opportunities.

-3. In determining whether student conduct violates these provisions, all relevant facts and circumstances shall be considered.
 Care must be exercised in order to preserve freedoms of speech and expression, as articulated in current legal standards.
 Advice should be sought from campus attorneys, as appropriate.